Carleslc/AudioToText/examples/korean-song-to-english-deepl/README.md

 ## Example: K-pop

 This example transcribes a korean song file using Whisper to its source language in TXT, VTT, SRT, TSV and JSON formats.

-Then uses DeepL to translate the generated transcripts to english.
+Then uses DeepL API to translate the generated transcripts to english.

 ## Input